snehilvj/dmc-docs/docs/tree/tree.md

 ### Custom Tree rendering

-By default, `dmc.Tree` includes a built-in `renderNode` function that handles how each tree node is rendered.
-It requires no JavaScript and supports some customization through component props like `checkboxes`, `expandedIcon`, and `iconSide`.
+By default, `dmc.Tree` includes a built-in `renderNode` function that covers most common use cases.
+It requires no JavaScript and supports some customization through props like `checkboxes`, `expandedIcon`, and `iconSide`.
-However, it is limited — for example, all leaf nodes must be strings only, and more advanced layouts or icons are not possible.

-To fully customize the rendering of each node, you can supply your own `renderNode` function.
-This allows you to build any layout you want for each tree node using JavaScript.
+If you need more control over how each node is rendered, such as using custom icons based on the data, arranging content differently or advanced styling, you can provide your own `renderNode` function written in JavaScript.
+This advanced feature is designed for use cases that go beyond what the built-in options support.

 #### Ignored Props